v-devops-toolkit/MGitPython/README.md

 ## Configure

+Configuration is optional.
+`mgit` can work with multiple git repositories cloned to one directory without any configuration file.

+Remember, that without configuration file:
+- you cannot clone repos using `mgit` (you must clone repos with `git clone` commands)
+- you cannot use tags

-Create the file named `mgit.yaml` and fill it with information about repositories that you want to work with, for example:
+If you want to use configration file then create the file named `mgit.yaml` and fill it with information about repositories that you want to work with, for example:

     # mgit.yaml